vyadh/teamcity-deployment-dashboard/README.md

 Getting Started
 ---------------

+Getting just the frontend talking to the TeamCity REST API:

 1. Download and install latest release into any web server and note the deployment location
 2. Update `configuration.js` with the TeamCity base URL
 3. Update `configuration.js` with the environment names in the order they should be shown